whomper/EDOS/README.md

 top of a regular DOS, such as MyDOS or SpartaDOS to provide a menu based disk operations in a friendly user interface.

-I have created this softare to provide me withthe best disk management experience that is simple yet full of missing functions classical interfaces do not have, such as sector copier, memory dump and more.
+I have created this software to provide me with the best disk management experience that is simple yet full of missing functions classical interfaces do not have, such as sector copier, memory dump and more.